-Pathing status · Cloudflare Logs docs
+Pathing status

 |Status Code

-|Blocked request
+|Blocked request.

-To understand the behavior of challenge pages, see JavaScript and Captcha Challenge.
+To understand the behavior of challenge pages, refer to JavaScript and Captcha Challenge .

 IP Reputation (MACRO)